mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 - Preferably can re-use cards in GY
 - One copy card must be in archetype
 - Can be combination of 2 archetypes
-- One boss monsters must part of archetype
+- One ace monster must part of archetype
 - Normal-Effect-Ritual-Fusion-Synchro-Link
 - Prioritize deck concistency over OTK/FTK
 - Foil Order: Basic-Glossy-Legend-Prismatic

 #### Dragon Decks:
 - Can be Fusion/Synchro deck
-- Dragon boss monsters
+- Dragon ace monsters
 - No Female monsters

 #### Non-Human Decks
 - Can be Fusion/Synchro deck
-- Non-Human boss monsters
 - No/Few Female monsters
+- Non-Male Warrior ace
+- Non-Male Wizard ace

 #### Female Decks:
 - Can be Fusion/Synchro deck
-- Female boss monsters
 - Most Female monsters
+- Female ace monsters

 #### Ritual Decks:
 - Must be Ritual deck
-- Ritual boss monsters
+- Ritual ace monsters

 #### Link Decks:
 - Must be Link deck
-- Link boss monsters
+- Link ace monsters

 #### Modified Decks:
 - Based on one of deck category above
 - Deck Name: (BaseDeck)_(Modification)

 #### Collection Decks:
-- Not Female/Ritual/Link deck
+- Not Female/Ritual/Link decks
 - Not part of any deck above
-- Lack of own archetype boss
+- Lack of own archetype ace
 - Hard to consistent decks
 - Or Xyz focused archetype
 - Only one in each world